vsch/laravel-translation-manager/readme.md

 	This will copy the translations to your project and allow you to view/edit them in the translation manager web interface.

-11. <a id="step11"></a>If you want to customize views for the Translation Manager web interface you will need to publish the vies to your project by executing:
+11. <a id="step11"></a>If you want to customize views for the Translation Manager web interface you will need to publish the views to your project by executing:

         $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=views